undergrad-partner-school

 Overall, Williams College is a premier liberal arts institution that provides a rigorous education, fosters intellectual curiosity, and creates a vibrant community of engaged learners.
 With its commitment to excellence in teaching and learning, Williams prepares its graduates to become global citizens who are equipped with the knowledge and skills necessary to succeed in a rapidly changing world.

 Williams College is a private comprehensive higher education institution located in Williamstown, MA.
-This school follows a 4-1-4 calendar.
-It has an acceptance rate of 8%.
+This educational institution operates on a 4-1-4 calendar.
+Given an acceptance rate of a mere 8%, admissions is consider very competative.
 The freshman retention rate at Williams College is 96.7% and the six-year graduation rate is 94%.

 The freshmen application deadline for this school is January 6.
-For transfer students, the application deadline is March 2.
+The transfer application deadline is March 2.

-Learn more about what Williams College has to offer based on the most recent data this institution has reported.
+To find out more about what Williams College has to offer to its students, read on for the latest data reported by this school.

 Quick Facts